Parasyte: Reception

 The manga series has been praised and recommended by Waseda University professor and literary critic Norihiro Kato, and by philosopher Shunsuke Tsurumi.
-The manga artist Machiko Satonaka prised the work and described it as "a masterpiece that makes you think about fundamental problems that raises the awareness of identity establishment".
+The manga artist Machiko Satonaka praised the work and described it as "a masterpiece that makes you think about fundamental problems that raises the awareness of identity establishment".
 Connie Zhang of Mania.com ranked the first volume of Parasyte as A−.
 Zhang wrote that the series' main focus is the dynamic relationship between Shinichi and Migi and their discussions about human nature.
 Zhang stated: "It is this casual philosophical pandering that makes Parasyte a cerebral manga.
 As the parasytes gradually adapt to human life and become cleverer at disguising their true identities, Shinichi finds himself in more and more danger".
 She concluded: "Parasyte is not just about a teenager saving the world.
 It is about a teenager at the cusp of adulthood and his cynical, mutinous right hand...saving the world.
 Highly recommended".

 The anime adaptation by Madhouse was well received by critics and fans alike, getting praise for the animation, characterization, pacing and the soundtrack of the anime.
 In November 2019, Crunchyroll listed Parasyte -the maxim- in their "Top 100 best anime of the 2010s".
 IGN listed it among the best anime series of the 2010s.
-Lauren Orsini of Forbes included the series on her list of the best anime of the decade.